 Image by Cei Willis, corner graphic by Sam Taylor

-Indie dudes* in indie bands: Can we just put everything down and stop for a second?
-Literally everyone else making music: you are OK.
+Indie dudes in indie bands: Can you just put everything down and stop for a second?
+Literally everyone else making music: You are OK.
 Carry on with what you are doing.
-People making hectic gabber-paced footwork on tablets, layering their voices into shimmering soundscapes using Melodyne, coming up with drone metal/Philly disco hybrids, forming Satanic choirs, learning how to DJ on wind-up gramophones… literally everyone bar indie dudes in indie bands, just keep on keeping on.
+Jazz singers, old guys in shitty blues cover bands, art kids layering their voices into shimmering soundscapes using Melodyne, next-levelers coming up with drone metal/Philly disco hybrids, Satanic choirs, DJs who perform using wind-up gramophones… literally everyone except indie dudes in indie bands, just keep on keeping on.
+(Note: for the purposes of this article, girls can be dudes too.)
 This A-to-Z is of no use to you.
-You are already saved: go and treat yourself to a Lion Bar.
+You are already saved: go treat yourself to a Snickers.

-Indie dudes in indie bands: This A-to-Z is for you.
-Read it.
-Or just keep on staring out of the window, composing lyrics about your ex who won’t give you your skateboard back, while coming up with chord changes that even that bald Mormon sex-case Will Oldham would have thrown away for being too insipid.
+Now, indie dudes, I've got something for you to read.
+Print it out and put it on your fridge Or just continue to stare out of the window, composing lyrics about your ex who won’t give you your skateboard back and coming up with chord changes that even that bald Mormon sex-case Will Oldham would have thrown away for being too insipid.
 The choice is yours.

-A is for Anarchy: In all creative enterprise there is no authority greater than yourself.
-The second you start fad chasing you are dead in the water artistically.
-Plus, unless you’re extremely lucky, it won’t do you any commercial favours either.
-For example, if your new unsigned band has a triangle in its name as a replacement for the letter A, instead why not form a new band that dresses in giant turd costumes, wears hats made out of plastic dog shits from the joke shop and rename yourself Faecal Fred and the Fucking Turd Hats?
-You will literally have loads more chance of getting signed/getting an audience than you will by chasing after 2009’s lamest and most insubstantial trend.
-Think for yourself – it doesn’t cost anything.
+A is for Anarchy: In all creative enterprises there is no authority greater than yourself.
+The second you start chasing fads you are dead in the water artistically.
+Plus, unless you’re extremely lucky, it won’t do you any commercial favors either.
+For example, if your unsigned band has a triangle in its name as a replacement for the letter A, why not instead form a new band that dresses in giant turd costumes and hats made out of plastic dog shit and rename yourself Fecal Fred and the Fucking Turd Hats?
+You will literally have more of a chance of getting signed and acquiring an audience than you will by chasing after 2009’s lamest and most insubstantial trend.
+Think for yourself—it doesn’t cost anything.

 B is for Bullshit: Don’t believe in rock mythology.
 None of it is true.
-You see Wayne Coyne from The Flaming Lips who wrote "Should We Keep The Severed Head Awake??" and "Oh My Pregnant Head (Labia In The Sunlight)"?
-Do you know how many times he took LSD ever?
+Wayne Coyne of the Flaming Lips penned such classics as "Should We Keep the Severed Head Awake??" and "Oh My Pregnant Head (Labia in the Sunlight)," but do you know how many times he took LSD ever?
 Four times.
-When I was in a band (who you will not have heard of) we used to take LSD at every practice.
-The more scientifically minded readers among you will be able to find some correlation between these two facts.
+When I was in a band (who you will not have heard of), we used to take LSD at every practice.
+The more scientifically-minded among you will be able to find some correlation between these two facts.